openzfs/openzfs-docs/docs/Performance and Tuning/Workload Tuning.rst

 design of NAND-flash makes the performance degradation even worse, but that is beyond the scope of this description.

-Reporting the correct sector sizes is the responsibility the block device layer.
-This unfortunately has made proper handling of devices that misreport drives different across different platforms.
-The respective methods are as follows:
+Reporting the correct sector sizes is the responsibility of the block device layer.
+Since many devices misreport their sector sizes and ZFS relies on the block device layer for this information, each platform has developed different workarounds.
+The platform-specific methods are as follows:

 -  `sd.conf <http://wiki.illumos.org/display/illumos/ZFS+and+Advanced+Format+disks#ZFSandAdvancedFormatdisks-OverridingthePhysicalBlockSize>`__
    on illumos